KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 ### Contrasting the Implementations

-Simon's [TIL implementation](https://github.com/simonw/til) uses [Datasette](https://datasette.readthedocs.io/), an SQL tool he created and develops as part of a Stanford John S. Knight Journalism Fellowship.
+Simon's [TIL implementation](https://github.com/simonw/til) uses [Datasette](https://datasette.readthedocs.io/), an SQL tool he created and develops as part of a John S. Knight Journalism Fellowship at Stanford.
 Although I have no doubt that Simon's implementation is a stellar approach that leverages a very cool and useful tool (I plan to use it in the future in a project of my own!), I wanted to start from a blank slate and beginner mindset.
 I felt his implementation was too opinionated for my current needs.

 So, I moved on to Andrei Cioara's [TIL implementation](https://github.com/aicioara/til/) and Raegon Kim's [TIL implementation](https://github.com/raycon/til/).